-When it comes to men’s suit styles, designs, and types, “one look fits all” simply doesn’t apply and never will.
+When it comes to men’s modern suit styles, designs, and types, “one look fits all” simply doesn’t apply and never will.
 Indeed, not only do bodies and personalities vary from one man to the next, but throughout your lifetime you too will physically and mentally change.
-That’s not to mention how different occasions call for different men’s suit styles and types, and suit trends will change over time as well..
+That’s not to mention how different occasions call for different types of suits, and suit trends will change over time as well..
 It’s therefore only natural that men’s suit styles remain as dynamic as life itself.
 And while the dressy menswear arena is broad enough to warrant its own encyclopedia set, today we’re boiling it down to the essentials.
-Here’s our Basic Guide to Men’s Suit Styles, Types and Details.
+Here’s our Basic Guide to types of Men’s Suits, Styles and Details.
 Stay handsome, fellas.

 This article is part of our Suited and Booted Series

 In the same way that a quality workout trims away the excess fat, a quality men’s slim fit suit trims away the excess fabrics.
 As a result you get a stylish, form-fitting men’s suit that’s narrow at the chest and waist, but not to the point of constricting blood flow.
 While slim fit suits and athletic builds seem like an obvious pairing, the truth is that many different male body types can pull off the slim fit look.

 That’s because the slim fit is the type of men’s suit–while true to the body’s natural contours–usually stops short of highlighting definition.
 The suit jackets typically provide just enough sleekness down without giving away too much of what’s really under there.
 This is generally more of a casual fashion-style of suit, and less suited (pardon the pun) to the boardroom than it is to, say, a day at the races.